DLibatique/LATN102-S20/_pages/nuts-DL.md

 It bears repeating: **if you will miss class for any reason, you must e-mail me before that class period begins to let me know!**

-Any absence without a notifying e-mail before class may be excused after the fact for compelling and verifiable reasons (including but not limited to extended illness, a death or medical emergency in the family, a wedding in the immediate family, and participation in a college-sponsored athletic event) falls under Holy Cross' Excused Absence Policy and requires a note from your Class Dean.
+Any absence without a notifying e-mail before class may be excused after the fact for compelling and verifiable reasons (including but not limited to extended illness, a death or medical emergency in the family, a wedding in the immediate family, and participation in a college-sponsored athletic event).
+Such absences fall under Holy Cross' Excused Absence Policy and require a note from your Class Dean.
 See the full Excused Absence Policy [here](https://catalog.holycross.edu/requirements-policies/academic-policies/#coursepoliciestext).

 [Back to top.](#top)